 Can access to certain items be restricted if required?

-Yes, access to an item can be restricted to members of the University, or to Repository staff if required.
+Yes, access to an item can be restricted to members of the University if required.
 You may wish to restrict access if the item is commercially sensitive or covered by technology transfer regulations.

 There is also an embargo facility.
 Some publishers set an embargo period (typically 12 months) before an item can be made publicly available.